Gex: Enter the Gecko: Reception

-The PlayStation version received favorable reviews, while the Nintendo 64 and Game Boy Color versions received mixed reviews, according to the review aggregation website GameRankings.
+The PlayStation version received favorable reviews, while the Nintendo 64 versions received mixed reviews, according to the review aggregation website GameRankings.

 Critics almost unanimously described the levels as extremely well-designed, varied, and expansive.
 Dan Hsu of Electronic Gaming Monthly (EGM) said that ninety percent of what made Gex: Enter the Gecko fun was the level design with its wealth of imagination and diverse, humorous settings.
 IGN said the variety of objectives in each level was what set the game above most platformers.
 The graphics were also uniformly praised, with Jeff Gerstmann of GameSpot describing the overall look and frame rate as "about as close to Mario 64 as you'll ever get on a PlayStation" and Hsu's co-reviewer John Ricciardi commenting that "Gex's gorgeous graphics really exemplify just how far the PS has come since its release.
 Loads of beautiful textures, seamless animation, great lighting effects – the game is just a joy to look at."
 Famitsu gave it a score of 23 out of 40.

 Response to the virtual camera was more mixed.
 IGN and GamePro both hailed it as a major step forward for 3D gaming cameras, while EGM reviewers remarked that, while the virtual camera was a valiant effort and could be made to work, it still was annoying at times.
 Next Generation, while similarly noting that the problems with camera angles in 3D gaming had yet to be solved by any game and that the developers had at least made an effort at a fix, felt that these ongoing problems in Gex: Enter the Gecko by themselves made it impossible to wholeheartedly recommend the game.

 While the majority of reviewers praised the game's humor and personality, Gerstmann found the jokes so lame that they dragged the entire game down to a mediocre level.
 He added that "You can turn the commentary down or off, but considering that the game's entire selling point is based around these pathetic one-liners, you kind of feel obligated to leave them on."
 IGN had a much more positive overall assessment: "In the end, Gex is a surprising amount of fun, and gamers will like it because of its off-beat humor, large levels and great replay value."